-Audit, tax (outsource) and advisory engagements selected for review are rated as "Satisfactory", "Performance Improvement Needed" or "Unsatisfactory".
+Audit, Tax (Accounting) and Advisory engagements selected for review are rated as "Satisfactory", "Performance Improvement Needed" or "Unsatisfactory".

 Reporting

 Findings from the QPR program are disseminated to member firm professionals through written communications, internal training tools, and periodic partner, manager and staff meetings.